-The CY14B256P provides a power management scheme with the power fail interrupt capability.
-It also controls the internal switch to backup power for the clock and protects the memory from low V{CC} access.
-The power monitor is based on an internal band gap reference circuit that compares the V{CC} voltage to V{SWITCH} threshold.
+The CY14B512P provides a power management scheme with power fail interrupt capability.
+It also controls the internal switch to backup power for the clock and protects the memory from low $V{CC}$ access.
+The power monitor is based on an internal band gap reference circuit that compares the $V{CC}$ voltage to $V{SWITCH}$ threshold.

-As described in the section AutoStore Operation on page 4, when V{SWITCH} is reached as V{CC} decays from power loss, a data STORE operation is initiated from SRAM to the nonvolatile elements, securing the last SRAM data state.
-Power is also switched from V{CC} to the backup supply (battery or capacitor) to operate the RTC oscillator.
+As described in the section AutoStore Operation on page 4, when VSWITCH is reached as VCC decays from power loss, a data STORE operation is initiated from SRAM to the nonvolatile elements, securing the last SRAM data state.
+Power is also switched from VCC to the backup supply (battery or capacitor) to operate the RTC oscillator.

 When operating from the backup source, read and write operations to nvSRAM are inhibited and the RTC functions are not available to the user.
 The RTC clock continues to operate in the background.
-The updated RTC time keeping registers data are available to the user after $\rm V{CC}$ is restored to the device (see AutoStore or Power-Up RECALL on page 29).
+The updated RTC time keeping registers data are available to the user after $V{CC}$ is restored to the device (see AutoStore or Power-Up RECALL on page 27).